Johhed15/Advanced-R/README.md

-# Example of an ridge regression-object with some functionalities
+# Example of a ridge regression-object with some simple functionalities

 ```R
 ridgereg <- setRefClass('ridgereg', fields = list(formula = 'formula',